Constraints on the phase transition and nuclear symmetry parameters from PSR $\mathrm{J}0740+6620$ and multimessenger data of other neutron stars: Introduction

-For the first time, a radius measurement was announced by the {\it NICER} team for the millisecond pulsar {PSR J0740+6620} that with the highest mass known, which allows us to probe the EoS at densities much higher than those based on previous NS observations.
-Informed by the radio timing \citep{2020NatAs...4...72C,2021arXiv210400880F} and {\it XMM-Newton} spectroscopy, the inferred radius of this massive NS is constrained to $12.39_{-0.98}^{+1.30}\,{\rm km}$ by \citet{2021arXiv210506980R}, and $13.7_{-1.5}^{+2.6}\,{\rm km}$ by \citet{2021arXiv210506979M}, at 68\% credible level.
-Though {PSR J0740+6620} is much heavier than {PSR J0030+0451} (differ in mass by $>50\%$), they almost share similar radius.
-This result rules out many theoretical models that predict very ``squishy" stars and instead favors much stiffer EoS.
-However, previous results based on sole GW data suggest that ``soft'' EoSs, which predict small tidal deformability, are favored over ``stiff'' EoSs \citep{2018PhRvL.121p1101A, 2018PhRvL.121i1102D}.
+For the first time, a radius measurement was announced by the NICER team for the millisecond pulsar {PSR J0740+6620} that with the highest mass known, which allows us to probe the EOS at densities much higher than those based on previous NS observations.
+Informed by the radio timing \citep{2020NatAs...4...72C, 2021ApJ...915L..12F} and {\it XMM-Newton} spectroscopy, the inferred radius of this massive NS is constrained to $12.39_{-0.98}^{+1.30}\,{\rm km}$ by \citet{2021arXiv210506980R}, and $13.7_{-1.5}^{+2.6}\,{\rm km}$ by \citet{2021arXiv210506979M}, at 68\% credible level.
+Though {PSR J0740+6620} is much heavier than {PSR J0030+0451} (they differ in mass by $>50\%$), they almost share similar radius.
+This result rules out many theoretical models that predict very ``squishy" stars and instead favors a much stiffer EOS.
+However, previous results based on sole GW data suggest that ``soft'' EOSs, which predict small tidal deformability, are favored over ``stiff'' EOSs \citep{2018PhRvL.121p1101A, 2018PhRvL.121i1102D}.

 Interestingly, the posterior of the combined tidal parameter ($\tilde{\Lambda}$) of GW170817 presents a bimodal distribution, in which the second peak is favored if we further include other measurements to perform joint analysis \citep{2021PhRvD.103f3026T}.
-Meanwhile, the NS nature of the secondary object in GW190814 has a tension with the $M_{\rm TOV}$ (maximum mass of nonrotating NS) determinations \citep{2021ApJ...908L..28N} by the multimessenger analyses of GW170817/GRB 170817A/ AT2017gfo \citep{2018ApJ...852L..25R, 2018PhRvD..97b1501R, 2019PhRvD.100b3015S, 2020PhRvD.101f3029S, 2020ApJ...904..119F}, while the black hole (BH) nature also challenges our knowledge about the formation of compact-object binaries \citep{2020ApJ...896L..44A}.
-These phenomena indicate that the revisit of constraining EoS with the inclusion of {PSR J0740+6620} is necessary for better understanding all of these measurements.
-Based on the new measurement of $R_{\rm skin}^{208}$ and the new observation of {PSR J0740+6620}, various works have been done \citep{2021arXiv210505132A, 2021arXiv210502886B, 2021arXiv210210074E, 2021arXiv210504629L, 2021arXiv210508688P, 2021arXiv210506981R, 2021arXiv210205267Y, 2021arXiv210511031Z}.
+Meanwhile, the NS nature of the secondary object in GW190814 is inconsistent with either the $M_{\rm TOV}$ (maximum mass of nonrotating NS) determinations \citep{2021ApJ...908L..28N} by the multimessenger analyses of GW170817/GRB 170817A/ AT2017gfo \citep{2018ApJ...852L..25R, 2018PhRvD..97b1501R, 2019PhRvD.100b3015S, 2020PhRvD.101f3029S, 2020ApJ...904..119F} or the constraints obtained from energetic heavy-ion collisions \citep{2020PhRvC.102f5805F}, while the black hole (BH) nature also challenges our knowledge about the formation of compact-object binaries \citep{2020ApJ...896L..44A}.
+These phenomena indicate that the revisit of constraining EOS with the inclusion of {PSR J0740+6620} is necessary for better understanding all of these measurements.
+Based on the new measurement of $R_{\rm skin}^{208}$ and the new observation of {PSR J0740+6620}, various works have been done \citep{2021arXiv210505132A, 2021arXiv210502886B, 2021arXiv210210074E, 2021Univ....7..182L, 2021arXiv210508688P, 2021arXiv210506981R, 2021arXiv210205267Y, 2021arXiv210511031Z}.